ANU-WALD/remote-sensing-workshops/README.md

     pip install --user netcdf4
     pip install --user seaborn

+The installed version of `pip` is *also* out of date, but you can safely ignore the request to update it.
-Note that you will get a "kernel not found" warning when opening the notebook - just use the root environment ("Python 3" kernel) and it will work.
+You will get a "kernel not found" warning when opening the notebook, because the `remote-sensing` environment is missing - just click "continue" to use the root environment ("Python 3" kernel) and it will work.